chauhankiran/chauhankiran.github.io/raw/scala1.md

----
-layout: post
-title: "Scala Tutorial Pt.
-1"
+# Scala Tutorial Pt.
+1
-tags: scala
----

 [Scala](https://www.scala-lang.org) is both an object-oriented and functional programming language.
 It is based on the Java Virtual Machine (JVM) and supports seamless integration with Java.
 Visit the [Getting Started](https://docs.scala-lang.org/getting-started/index.html) page to correctly install Scala on your computer, based on the operating system you have.